Villages & CastlesVillages & Castles

 Comacchio (FE) – Floating Nativity scene under the Trepponti bridge | Credit: Vivida Photo, via Shutterstock

-Comacchio, in the province of Ferrara, really has a charm beyond words.
-The picturesque canals and monuments make this small city – immersed in the Po Delta Park – a compelling destination all year round.
+Comacchio, in the province of Ferrara, has an indescribable charm.
+Its characteristic canals and monuments make this town, nestled in the Po Delta Park, an irresistible destination all year round.

-Spending your Christmas holidays in Comacchio doesn’t only mean visiting one of the many spectacular villages in Emilia-Romagna, but also experiencing a very surprising territory rich in interesting places, such as the nearby Ravenna.
+Needless to say, spending the Christmas holidays in Comacchio means not only visiting one of the many wonderful villages of Emilia-Romagna, but also experiencing an area rich in surprises and interesting places, such as nearby Ferrara or the mosaic city of Ravenna.

 A floating nativity scene in Cesenatico